Last Updated on

 Mouseflow provides a free video library to help users learn each of the five major Mouseflow features.
 You can also keep up to date with Mouseflow news, program updates, and hacks by browsing their active blog and social media channels.

 But if you need in-depth help to reap maximum ROI from your Mouseflow account, the company offers paid consultations.
-They can dig in for the data you want and even have one-on-one discussions with you about what they find and what they recommend you do to boost your conversion rate.
+They can dig in for the data you want and even have one-on-one discussions with you about what they find and what they recommend you do to boost your conversion rate optimization.

 CrazyEgg has a Help Center, blog and six social media platforms to connect on.
 The Help Center is particularly loaded.
 It hosts quick start guides, video demos, article tutorials, troubleshooting tips, and how to complete CrazyEgg tasks (using each one of its features).